-Motorola spinning off Mobility division, pumping it with cashAlex Wagner - Deputy Managing Editor, News Desk
+Motorola spinning off Mobility division, pumping it with cashAlex Wagner - Editorial Director of News and Content

 Motorola has been planning to spin off the mobile division of its company for some time now, but the actual plans for the split were finally laid out today.
 The new Motorola Mobility will be given the best chance possible to survive by being freed from the majority of its debt and liabilities from its parent company, who is planning a massive debt buyback.
 After the debt is gone, Motorola will write out a huge check for between $3 and $4 billion to help Mobility to succeed in the mobile marketplace.